John Lewis Anyday Cotton Full Briefs, Pack of 5

 Baby’s room is painted, the pram’s ready, but do you have all you need for hospital?
 Consult our checklist

 If you’re a first time mum-to-be, it pays to be prepared – which means after nine months of waiting to meet your baby, it’s time to start thinking about your hospital bag.
 But what do you really need?
-From dressing gowns to hats, here’s our definitive hospital bag checklist to ensure you have all the essentials to pack – for you and your new arrival.
+From slippers to sleepsuits, here’s our definitive hospital bag checklist to ensure you have all the essentials – for you and your new arrival.

-A dressing gown is great for when you’re pacing those hospital corridors – go for a lightweight, waffle-knit option.
+A dressing gown is an essential – go for a lightweight, cotton option.

-You’re in labour – you deserve something comfy on your feet!
-Choose a pair that are easy to slip on and off and don’t require much bending down – mules are a good option.
+You’re having a baby – you deserve something comfy on your feet.
+Choose a pair that are easy to slip on and off and don’t require much bending down.

 Phone, headphones and charger